enkidevs/curriculum/Java/Threads & Locks/synchronization-methods.md

 }
 ```
 **Mutex** has the same concept as a lock but can be accessed between the processes (i.e. a wider range lock).

+Java also provides predefined *lock* interfaces in their `java.util.concurrent` library.

 **NOTE:** It is important to remember to use the same *lock* when working with sensitive data in multiple threads, as acquiring different *locks* will lose the purpose of synchronization.